January 6, 2018

 Dressing in layers can be one of the most beneficial things you can do for a hike.
 It helps you prepare for any weather, such as hot sunshine or sudden rainstorms.
 The rule of thumb is to avoid cotton and always carry a hat.

 Items that provide light, help start a fire, and signal for help (such as a whistle) are great safety items to include in your gear.
 Not only are they light-weight, but they can aid you in many different situations.

 First Aid Kit

-Any time you are out in the wilderness, it is a good idea to carry some form of first aid kit.
-Prepackaged ones are available fo purchase or you can build your own.
+Anytime you are out in the wilderness, it is a good idea to carry some form of first aid kit.
+Prepackaged ones are available for purchase or you can build your own.

 Remember though that having the items is not enough.
 You need to be able to determine what to use and when and how to use it.
 Taking a Wilderness First aid class can help prepare you.

 Both of these tools can help in many different ways.
 For example, a knife is excellent for cutting bandage strips, making tinder for a fire, and removing splinters.